 - A. Each petitioning student organization is required to present its concept plan to the University Senate for review by its Student Affairs Committee and/or Executive Committee.
-If the committee finds that the program has demonstrated demonstratable educational value and warrants the funding mechanism outlined in this procedure, the evaluating Senate committee(s) will recommend the organization's concept plan to the University President.
+If the committee finds that the program has demonstrable educational value and warrants the funding mechanism outlined in this procedure, the evaluating Senate committee(s) will recommend the organization's concept plan to the University President.
 Procedural timing will commence upon receipt of the concept plan and all required supporting documentation by the Executive Secretary of the University Senate. - B. If the concept plan is approved by the President as indicated in Paragraph A above, the petitioning student organization shall seek college, campus, or divisional referenda on the issue of student funding for its program, following Section XI of these procedures.
-At least twentyhirty-five percent (325%) plus one of the eligible voters in the voting unit must cast affirmative votes, and a simple majority of those voting within each voting unit must vote in the affirmative for implementation of alternate funding within that voting unit. - C. For each unit at which the required affirmative vote is achieved, the approved fee (as described in Sections IVB1 and XV herein), for the organization shall be listed as a separate item for payment on the term bills of the unit's students for the following three (3) years. - D. Based on the concept plan approved by the President, the organization may list an approved fee on the term bill in one of the following ways:
+At least twenty-five percent (25%) plus one of the eligible voters in the voting unit 1 must cast affirmative votes for implementation of alternate funding within that voting unit. - C. For each unit at which the required affirmative vote is achieved, the approved fee (as described in Sections IVB1 and XV herein) for the organization shall be listed as a separate item for payment on the term bills of the unit's students for the following three (3) years. - D. Based on the concept plan approved by the President, the organization may list an approved fee on the term bill in one of the following ways: - 1.
+Alternate Procedure I: Refund.
+Students will be charged the fee and they may subsequently request a refund of the fee from the organization.
+If the organization is approved for this funding mechanism, it must have a refund plan that gives students adequate notice and an easy method of obtaining a refund.
+Refunds must be made within 30 days of a student's request for the refund.

-1 "Voting unit" refers to the division (such as ai.e., college or school) in which the student is enrolled.
+1 "Voting unit" refers to the division (i.e., college or school) in which the student is enrolled.